On this page

 You cannot use myRDRV to:

-- generate notices such as a notice to vacate or a notice to repair.
+• generate notices, such as a notice to vacate or a notice to repair.
+Use myVCAT instead.

-Once your myRDRV account is active, you can log in, start and manage your application.
+You can access myRDRV after you create an account.
+Once your myRDRV account is active, you can start an application and manage or respond to existing cases.

 Your guide to case management on the myRDRV portal